mgenty/UCI-HAR-Data-Project/CodeBook.md

 - Attribute Information:

   For Each Record In The Dataset It Is Provided:
-  - Triaxial Acceleration From The Accelerometer (total Acceleration) And The Estimated Body Acceleration.
+  - Triaxial Acceleration From The Accelerometer (Total Acceleration) And The Estimated Body Acceleration.
   - Triaxial Angular Velocity From The Gyroscope.
   - A 561-Feature Vector With Time And Frequency Domain Variables.